ednapiranha/npm-template/README.md

 This is a template for creating new node modules.

-Replace package.json and index.js with your project code and info.
+Replace package.json and index.js with your project content.